Brainstem

 - Extrapontine myelinolysis: Can affect thalamus, basal ganglia, cerebellum; presents with movement disorders, cognitive changes

 Boards love this sequence: Bilateral INO in a young patient → think MS. One-and-a-half syndrome → pontine lesion affecting PPRF + MLF.
 Ocular bobbing → bilateral pontine destruction.
 Quadriparesis developing days after sodium correction → central pontine myelinolysis.
-The safe rate of sodium correction is ≤8 mEq/L per 24 hours (some guidelines say ≤10).
+Safe correction: ≤8 mEq/L per 24 h (≤6 if high-risk: chronic hyponatremia, alcoholism, malnutrition, hypokalemia, liver disease).

 Additional High-Yield Eye Movement Localizations